HHS/ACF-pir-data/PIR_Pipeline/documentation/pir_training.md

 #### Reviewing Logs

-Alternatively, one can open MySQL from the command line or via MySQL Workbench and review the logs and/or tables in pir_question_links in this way.
+Alternatively, one can open MySQL from the command line or via MySQL Workbench and review the pir_ingestion_logs in this way.

 *Only the most recent logs*
 ```